It’s been one year since the second season of One Punch Man finished, so when will we get season 3 announcement?

-So, here is some of the information you can learn from this article:
+Here is the information you can learn from this article:

-- Is there a One Punch Man Season 3
+- Is there One Punch Man Season 3 release date

-- How to determine if anime can get another season
+- How to determine chances of another season for OPM

 - Source Material Information